-Consensus will be built on essential requirements on quality, safety, efficacy/immunogenicity and lot release (when applicable, particularly vaccines) for specific products.
+Consensus will be built on essential requirements on quality, safety, efficacy/immunogenicity and lot release (when applicable, particularly vaccines) forspecific products.
 This is critical as it is very likely that in emergency circumstances in which case there may be no existing standards that are fully applicable to a specific unregistered product.
-However, the existing general guidelines (TMDA, WHO and ICH guidelines) may be used for the assessment of products that are under development and for which there are no published product specific guidelines taking into consideration the available data.
+However, the existing general guidelines (TMDA, WHO and ICH guidelines) shall be used for the assessment of products that are under development and for which there are no published product specific guidelines taking into consideration theavailable data.